Secure Account HelpRecovery & Support

 3

-Move to the matching path
+Move to the matching help page

 Next step: use a focused appeal or recovery page with one consistent timeline instead of repeated broad requests with missing details.